4 Good Reasons to Separate

 4. Experience being alone.
 Many have been with someone for what seems like forever – serial relationships with little or no time between, decade-long marriages with not much more than a couple of three-day business trips of apartness.
 A separation can give you a chance to see what it feels like to be truly on your own.

 In addition to sorting out your feelings, you have the opportunity to gauge yourself by yourself, to discover that you are stronger than you think, that you can actually make good decisions on your own.
 You have a chance to stop going on autopilot and have the creative experience of shaping your day and time your way – to do what you want rather than only what you should.
 Like the spiritual retreat, this alone time can bring unexpected insights not only about the relationship, but about the core of you.

 Finally some guidelines:

 Give it time.
 If any of these reasons seem strong enough, if you do decide that a separation makes sense, be sure to give it enough time.
 A long weekend can be a respite but won’t accomplish much else.
-I usually suggest to couples that they do 3 months minimum.
+I usually suggest to couples that they do three months minimum.
 It takes about that long for the novelty to wear off and for the experience to truly settle in.
-And separation means separation – while you may decide in advance whether you will do date nights, etc. or not check in, what you don’t want to do is essentially do what you have been doing albeit while sleeping in different places.
+And separation means separation – while you may decide in advance whether you will do date nights, etc., or not check in, what you don’t want to do is essentially do what you have been doing, only while sleeping in different places.
 Don’t come over after work and stay till 11:00 and then go home to sleep.
 Do the separation.

 Expect some switching of emotions.
 There is always one person who is more excited about the notion of separating, one more reluctant.
 The excited one will be exactly that for a while; the reluctant one will likely feel abandoned and lonely and sad.
 But by giving it enough time things may switch – the novelty for the excited partner will dampen and they will begin to feel lonely, the lonely person will come of their depressive fog and begin to feel better.
 Or not.